 Impatience will make you quit

-That was my case, too.
+That was certainly my case, too.
 I stumbled upon the finger picks first in my early 20s.
-I was already quite comfortable with a flatpick by that time.
-Actually, it was a hybrid style, cause I did utilize my middle and ring fingers a bit, too.
+I was already quite comfortable playing with a flatpick by that time.
+Actually, it was a so called hybrid style, cause I did utilize my middle and ring fingers a bit, too.
 Then one day, I noticed these tortoise shell Dunlops in a guitar shop.
-I bought two of them for the fingers, and also got a thumbpick.
+I bought two of them for the fingers, and I also got a thumbpick.
 I tried them on, and man… suddenly my right hand felt like alien activity has been detected in the room.
 It felt like I didn’t know anymore what my fingers were made of, nor their correct length.
 So after a couple minutes, I took the fucking things off.
 Just to go back to them the other day.
 And eventually the two fingerpicks have sneaked back onto my (middle and ring) fingers.
 While of course, I was still holding onto a regular pick at the same time, stuck in between my thumb and my index finger.
 That’s how I played for about two years.
 At first it was weird, cause I was used to the bare fingers to do the other part of the hybrid style playing.
 But since it wasn’t the most crucial element of my playing, I could live with it.
 And the finger picks started to move more and more, and it’s become more and more effortless.
-Then I got into Mark Knopfler and went with bare fingers for quite a long time.
+Then I got into Dire Straits and Mark Knopfler and I went with bare fingers for quite a long time.

 Cutting the blade – a dead end street